Legislation

 -

-Especially during hot weather, pursuit stresses both hounds and bears.
-Bears who have been chased for a prolonged period can experience severe physical stress due to their thick fur and fat layer, which they build to survive during hibernation.
+Bears that are chased during warmer temperatures experience severe physical distress due to their thick fur and fat layer, which they build to survive during hibernation.
 Overheated bears can die and pregnant bears can lose embryos.

 -